tldr-pages/tldr/pages/linux/aur.md

 `aur sync {{package}}`

-- List packages that are in your local repository:
+- List packages that are available in your local repository:

 `aur repo -l`